mattcarlotta/nvda-fcontrl/README.md

 # nvda-fcontrl
-python script for that creates modifiable 2D curve of [temp, speed] points that are used to control the fan speed within a Linux envirnoment.
+python script for that creates a modifiable 2D curve of [temp, speed] points that are used to control the fan speed within a Linux envirnoment.

 ## Quickstart Linux

-* Install python
+* Install python:
   `sudo apt-get install python`
-* Install matplotlib
+* Install matplotlib:
   `sudo apt-get install python-matplotlib`
-* Install Tkinter
+* Install Tkinter:
   `sudo apt-get install python-tk`
-* Add the following line in section "Device" of /etc/X11/xorg.conf
-  `Option "Coolbits" "28"`
-  or
+* Allow the Nvidia card's fan to be controlled:
   `sudo nvidia-xconfig --enable-all-gpus && nvidia-xconfig --cool-bits=28`
-* Open a terminal in the folder containing both nvda-contrl.py and nvfanspeed.py, then execute:
+* Open a terminal in the folder containing nvda-fcontrl.py, then execute:
   `python nvd-fcontrl.py`

 ## Notes